Begin typing your search above and press return to search. Press Esc to cancel.

 • Data Subject Protections: New rights are emerging specific to AI contexts:

-• Algorithmic Transparency: Individuals are gaining rights to understand how AI systems use their data and make decisions.
-This includes the right to meaningful explanations of automated decisions affecting their lives21.
+• Algorithmic Transparency: Individuals are gaining rights to understand how AI systems use their data and make decisions, including the right to meaningful explanations of automated decisions affecting their lives 20

-• AI Profiling Controls: Enhanced protections against AI-powered profiling are being developed.
-These controls give individuals greater agency over how their personal data is used in AI systems22.
+• AI Profiling Controls: Enhanced protections against AI-powered profiling are being developed, giving individuals greater agency over how their personal data is used in AI systems 21

 Content Authentication